-Colin Coombes was an Underground Electrician at South Crofty Mine, he carried electrical maintenance on both winders in 1988-1990.
+Colin Coombes was an Underground Electrician at South Crofty Mine.
+He carried out electrical maintenance on both winders during the years 1988-1990.
 He has written a short account for this page.

-On completion of the maintenance, supply was restored and winder run through operation of all safety circuits, overspeed for man riding and ore carrying.
-Other safety trips tested, once all were confirmed to be within required limits the winder was restored to normal operation.
+On completion of the maintenance, supply was restored.
+Then run through operation of all safety circuits, overspeed for man riding and ore carrying.
+Other safety trips tested, once all were confirmed to be within required limits so the winder was restored to normal operation.

-South Crofty Mine Inside 1.9 – A closer view of the winder, this shows the massive breaking posts, the horizontal tensioned arm above the drum was attached to the breaking engine.
 The winder was equipped with a Ward Leonard control system.
 This was a very smooth speed control system over a very wide range (from zero to normal speed of the motor).
-The speed could be controlled in both the direction of rotation of the motor easily, and the motor could run with a uniform acceleration.
+The speed could be controlled in both the direction of rotation of the motor easily, so the motor could run with a uniform acceleration.

 This was a wonderful device.
 The driver will say that he drives the winder, but in reality the Lilly controls/monitors what the winder driver is doing.
 If events move outside the parameters set by the Lilly, it will firstly alarm, then shut down the winder in a safe mode.